YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

 ## _VERY IMPORTANT OPENING NOTE_

 ```
+[01/03/2020]
+> NP Pamiat Merkuria did not join the Tier Guide, on account of her being an unmitigated disaster.
+- CL guns, backed by a meagre 120% Efficiency and a truly abysmal 83 FP.
+There are IJN DD who have more, for the reference; they won't
+outgun her, but they'll also have real torpedoes to lob at enemies.
+- While her bulk isn't bad and the second skill may echo Eldridge's (except it's much worse), Eldridge is stronger and more useful... and
+Eldridge isn't useful to begin with, plagued as she is by low DPS already.
+- Also, costs +1 Oil despite being purple.

 [27/01/2020]
 > USS Halsey Powell did not join the Tier Guide, on account of her being useless.
 - Doesn't have the ASW prowess of Laffey, despite the ASW buff, and definitely not the DPS.